dairadriana/Electroimpedance_Image_Analysis/README.md

 It is possible to modify the objective function of the local search since, according to the statistics, an individual layer (from N1 to N7) can have a better Contrast-to-Noise Ratio (CNR) than the fusion of layers.

-## Acknowledgments

-The authors thank INAOE for the support and resources provided for the realization of this research.

 ## References